 A bit of shopping

 If you wander a bit through the streets surrounding the main square of town, you will find lots of cute little shops to browse through.
-There are some markets selling beautiful jewelry, and lots of lavender stands, which deserves it’s own headline below!
+There are some markets selling clothing, beautiful jewelry, and lots of lavender stands, which deserves it’s own headline below!

 Or, ‘lavanda’ as they call it!